dxe303/MiCM-summer-project/README.md

 ![W2_D6_log_ISI](https://user-images.githubusercontent.com/71605598/130262587-7541aade-b070-4a53-904b-eca5ff946aff.png)

 ### Network burst detection using the adaptive threshold method:
 Detect network burts for a well using the ISI threshold method, with the minimum percent of spikes allowed in a burst set to 0.1875 out of 16 bursting electrodes.
 Also computes the histogram of logIBeIs for each organoid.
+N.B.: ISI_threshold_burst_detection.py must be run on data before running this script

-Output: a histogram of log inter burst event intervals saved as a log_IBeIH.png file and a network_burst_list.csv file for every burst_list.csv input file.
+Output: a histogram of log inter burst event intervals saved as a log_IBeIH.png file and a networkBursts.csv file for every burst_list.csv input file.

-1. To run the Adaptive_threshold_network_burst_detection.py script on all spikes.csv files inside some $inputFolder:
+1. To run the Adaptive_threshold_network_burst_detection.py script on all bursts.csv files inside some $inputFolder:
 ```
 $ python Adaptive_threshold_network_burst_detection.py inputFolder
 ```